September 16, 2010

 Kenmore washing machineSeems like this is the year for smelly appliances and DIY solutions.
 A few months ago, it was dishwasher funk.
 And then recently, we noticed a linty residue on our clothes and a moldy smell coming from the washing machine.
 (The residue was not laundry powder; we use soapnuts.)

 So, how is fixing a washing machine related to plastic?
 Well, we did end up with some plastic waste during the week-long ordeal.
-And learning to fix things in general is one of my strategies for avoiding new purchases and hence, new plastic.
+And learning to fix things, in general, is one of my strategies for avoiding new purchases and hence, new plastic.
 But really, I’m just so tickled that I was able to take the whole thing apart, clean it, and put it back together again, that I have to share!

 This post will be long and winding and contain a lot of pictures.
-Hopefully it will be funny, too, because who doesn’t enjoy a good washing machine repair story?
+Hopefully, it will be funny, too, because who doesn’t enjoy a good washing machine repair story?
 And since I spent a ton of time on the web looking up parts and procedures and advice, I’ve included a list of all the resources I found at the bottom of this post for quick reference.
 I’m hoping someone else will find this information useful.

 Onward.
 Here are the steps I took and the challenges I faced down…